Empty (The Click Five song)

 "Empty" is a song by American power pop band the Click Five.
-It was released as the third single for Thailand and the Philippines and the second single for Singapore and Malaysia taken from their second studio album Modern Minds and Pastimes.
+It was released in October 2007, as the third single from their second studio album Modern Minds and Pastimes.
+It was first released as a single in Thailand and the Philippines, while it was released as the second single in Singapore and Malaysia.

-Background
+Background and composition

 Songwriter/keyboardist Ben Romans told Songfacts: "This is a song that actually came right before the record.
 And I remember it was one of those weird melody things.
 I have a studio in Boston and I kept hearing this melody, and I had to pull over when I was singing in the car.
 But fortunately I didn't forget it."